icorncake/ansible_lab/docs/What is Ansible.rst

 What is Ansible
 ======

-Content below

 .. centered:: What is Ansible?
    - Open Source
+   - Next line